kyleParrent/ajax-project/README.md

 ## Stretch Features

 - User can search by category
-- User can view orignal imdb link
+- User can view original IMDb link

 ### Getting Started